How to build a deck

 Worked example: 6.0 × 4.0 m deck

 Decking boards 28×120 mm, 5 mm gap.
-Boards run lengthways (6.0 m); joists run across (4.0 m span, distributed over 6.0 m).
+Boards run lengthways (6.0 m); joists run the 4.0 m way and are distributed along the 6.0 m length.

 Number of boards: 4,000 mm (perpendicular to board direction) / (120 + 5) = 32 pcs at 6.0 m = 192 lm